anolilab/javascript-style-guide/packages/babel-preset/README.md

 > A babel preset for transforming your JavaScript for Anolilab.

-Currently contains transforms for all stage 4 (ES2018) and stage 3 syntax.
+Currently, contains transforms for all stage 4 (ES2018) and stage 3 syntax.
 Additionally, stage 4 syntax that is excluded is as follows:

 -   generators: regenerator-runtime is too heavyweight for our use.